 - Grade III treatments the joint will be moved right to the end of the available motion and use a larger range of movement.

 - Grade IV This uses small oscillations at the very end of the available range of motion.

 Manipulation involves twisting the joints to their extremities of range, following up with a sudden thrust.
 Using a manipulation treatment is often accompanied by a pop or a click which is the end result of a release of pressure in the joint, its very similar to someone cracking their knuckles.
 Manipulation is defined as a small- amplitude, high-velocity thrust technique — a rapid movement over which the patient has no control.
 For this reason, it is not appropriate for every condition and you Physiotherapist will advise you on the safety and likely effectiveness of this treatment for your condition.

 Your Physiotherapist will be able to discuss the benefits of which grade and position would be most effective for you

 Soft Tissue Massage

-There are various techniques to treat soft tissue dysfunction and injury, ranging from gentle pain relieving, relaxing massages to more vigourous, stimulating sport massage.
-This can be combined with joint techniques to offer a great all round flexibility and pain relief gains and step closer to regaining normal painfree function
+There are various techniques to treat soft tissue dysfunction and injury, ranging from gentle pain-relieving, relaxing massages to more vigorous, stimulating sport massage.
+This can be combined with joint techniques to offer a great all-round flexibility and pain relief gains and step closer to regaining normal pain-free function